 Description: The Center for Applied Linguistics (CAL), founded in 1959, serves as a link between the communities of academic linguists and practicing language educators.
 In addition to conducting research and engaging in projects through multiple partnerships, CAL offers many services and professional development (PD) opportunities designed to enhance the education of English Learners.
-The Office of Multilingual Curriculum and Programs intends to contract with CAL to offer Dual Language Leadership PD for principals as well as school and district leaders, Newcomer Cultural Connections and Instructional Strategies PF for dual language teachers, Developing Academic Literacy and Language in Content Areas PD for dual language teachers, Fostering Spanish Language and Literacy Development PD for dual language teachers, job-embedded support for both dual language teachers and their principals and school leaders, and technical assistance/consultation for district-level staff.
+The Office of Multilingual Curriculum and Programs intends to contract with CAL to offer Dual Language Leadership PD for principals as well as school and district leaders, Newcomer Cultural Connections and Instructional Strategies PF for dual language teachers, Developing Academic Literacy and Language in Content Areas PD for dual language teachers, Fostering Spanish Language and Literacy Development PD for dual language teachers, and technical assistance/consultation for district-level staff.
 Details for these offerings are described below.
 Multilingual managers and curriculum development specialists will offer on-going coaching and follow-up training to ensure that participants apply the approaches and strategies learned.